Network-Sec/MOTW-Bypass---exe-in-lnk/README.md

 What's much better is the entire combo of things.
 Powershell execution is all we need - in a nice package.

-However we're not yet finished with the `unpacking` and that part of the powershell payload.
+However we're not yet finished with the `unpacking` part of the powershell payload.
 This last part will also make the rest of the powershell code fail currently.
 If you remove everything after `echo 1 > t` and double click the created file, it will work and write to the testfile `t`.